SciCatProject/documentation/Development/v4.x/backend/configuration/jobconfig.md

   also be run only in the phase listed here.
   - `validate`: Evaluated before the request is accepted and written to the database;
     useful for `validate` actions.
-  - `performJob`: Evaluated after the request is written to the database; most actions run in this phase.
+  - `perform`: Evaluated after the request is written to the database; most actions run in this phase.
   - `all`: Evaluate the switch condition in both phases
 - `cases`: one or more conditions to match the property against.
 Conditions are tested in